TritonDataCenter/rfd/rfd/0005/README.md

  3. In the event of a partition, messages will not be lost and an automatic replay / catch-up mechanism should take over.

- 4. Producers should allow for a full state dump in order to hydrate new consumers.
+ 4. Publishing systems should provide an API for retrieving state snapshots that are tied to a sequence-id.
+This provides the ability to hydrate new or significantly out of date consumers.

  5. Each step in the broadcast of a state change should be observable and debuggable.

+ 6. The design should support an HA configuration.

 ### Assumptions

- * Hydrating new or significantly out of date consumers is not in the scope of the change feed bus.

- * Producers will provide a mechanism for hydrating new or significantly out of date consumers.

  * Eventual consistency is acceptable.